1. Where to buy tickets for the tours offered by Geiranger Fjordservice?

 8. Is there a discount for seniors or students?

-No discount is offered for seniors and students.
+No discount is offered for seniors or students.

 9. What is your cancellation policy?

-Note for cruise ship passengers: We will refund the tickets in the unlikely case that your cruise ship does not arrive in Geiranger unscheduled.
-We are as well flexible about changing dates or departure times if you arrive late or depart early, provided you contact us beforehand and there are spaces free on other tours or departures.
+Note for cruise ship passengers: We are as well flexible about changing dates or departure times if you arrive late or depart early, provided you contact us beforehand and there are spaces free on other tours or departures.

 11. I arrive by car - what coordinates do I put into my GPS?